Scarabol/rock-raiders-web/README.md

 ### v0.8.0 - Late game features

-- Unlock levels only after linked levels are completed
+- Show misc anim LavaErosionSmoke over lava
+- Add water and lava animation (texture UV coords tearing)
 - Add screen shake for exploding dynamites
-- Show loading screen when starting a level
-- Show misc anim LavaErosionSmoke over lava
-- Add rockfall transition when switching in main menu
-- Show FLT mini-figure animation with mission briefing
+- First-Person and shoulder camera
 - Refactor job system to allow multi-carry jobs for vehicles
 - Raider get tired while carrying and eat at barracks
+- Render last selected entity with rotating camera in radar panel
 - Add surface type tooltips for map panel
 - Add magnet cursor to map panel to track entities
-- Render last selected entity with rotating camera in radar panel
 - Move camera with click on mini map and show camera view area as wireframe
-- First-Person and shoulder camera
+- Add rockfall transition when switching in main menu
+- Show loading screen when starting a level
+- Show FLT mini-figure animation with mission briefing
+- Change cursor to X when over disabled IconPanelButtons
 - Background music and soundtrack
+- Use same team for all missions and add names to raiders
 - Tutorial levels and helper features
-- Add water and lava animation (texture UV coords tearing)
-- Change cursor to X when over disabled IconPanelButtons
-- Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen

 ### v0.9.0 - Polishing

+- Unlock levels only after linked levels are completed (see XXX)
 - Fix all remaining bugs

 ## Known Issues